kanidm/kanidm/book/src/developers/designs/recycle_bin.rst

 and operation.

 A possibly better option is that filter constructors should have two constructors.
 One that adds the wrapping AndNot term, and one that does not.
-This way the plugin implementor only needs to construct from the correct call, and they would exclude / include recycled items.
+This way the plugin implementer only needs to construct from the correct call, and they would exclude / include recycled items.
 This also would allow externally supplied filters to be correctly wrapped.
 The main consideration here is that it would require another api endpoint allowing recycle-bin searches.
 This is probably not